Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Neal Henderson 22:49

 Yep.
 So the planning is really about helping an athlete be prepared, both physically and mentally.
 And so the sequencing is a series of training sessions, but also other elements that we put into that schedule to take up some of that time that would normally be spent training.
-So a great example of this actually, with Roland Dennis for is our record.
+So a great example of this actually, with Rowan Dennis for – is our record.
 We went to a matinee movie one day, it was half an hour away from where we were staying, the movie itself was over two hours long, half an hour drive back.
-So that took three plus hours of time in the middle of day on on what was scheduled to be a rest day.
-So that he wasn’t just thinking about that.
-Because the the one thing that often happens when you don’t have a plan to do something else with your time is you fill it sometimes with just spinning your wheels in your head and thinking too much and getting in your head if you don’t have really good foundation of mental training that you’ve been doing.
-And then you start to go into that place.
-Oh my gosh, you can be in trouble.
-And some of that might be an elevation, an escalation of your energy inappropriately in the days leading up to it, which means then you’re kind of empty on race day, I’ve seen that coaching collegiate athletes, a lot of times we would, when I was coaching the CU triathlon team, we would go out to California for the National Championships, which were there every year at the Wildflower triathlon, we’d have athletes, you know, we’d be leaving on Thursday, and they were already at, you know, 10 out of 10 level, and they dialed it up over the next few days on the drive out there, they get there.
+So that took three plus hours of time in the middle of day on what was scheduled to be a rest day so that he wasn’t just thinking about that.
+Because the one thing that often happens when you don’t have a plan to do something else with your time is you fill it sometimes with just spinning your wheels in your head and thinking too much and getting in your head if you don’t have really good foundation of mental training that you’ve been doing.
+And then you start to go into that place – oh my gosh, you can be in trouble – and some of that might be an elevation, an escalation of your energy inappropriately in the days leading up to it, which means then you’re kind of empty on race day, I’ve seen that coaching collegiate athletes a lot of times we would, when I was coaching the CU triathlon team, we would go out to California for the National Championships, which were there every year at the Wildflower triathlon, we’d have athletes, you know, we’d be leaving on Thursday, and they were already at, you know, 10 out of 10 level, and they dialed it up over the next few days on the drive out there, they get there.
 And then by the day before the race, they’re coming off a high because they’ve just been so jacked, and they didn’t, they didn’t manage that energy.
 And on race day, they were just flat because they literally had just been running that psychological side at maximum for days, and then had nothing left when it really mattered.
-So sequencing is about having certain things that you’re doing in training, but also making sure that you’re addressing all the rest of the non training time and making sure that there’s attention being paid to that and discus not just letting it up to chance.
+So sequencing is about having certain things that you’re doing in training, but also making sure that you’re addressing all the rest of the non training time and making sure that there’s attention being paid to that and discuss not just letting it up to chance.

-Trevor Connor 24:52
+Trevor Connor 24:53

 Neal Henderson 24:57